TritonDataCenter/rfd/rfd/0026/README.md

 Is the current list of available volume sizes granular enough to cover most use cases?

-### CPU and memory requirements
+### NFS volume packages' settings

-In order to allow for both optimal utilization of hardware and good performance for I/O operations on shared volumes, the CPU and memory capacity of NFS server zones must be chosen carefully.
+In order to allow for both optimal utilization of hardware and good performance for I/O operations on shared volumes, package settings of NFS server zones must be chosen carefully.

+#### CPU and RAM

 The current prototype makes NFS server zones have a `cpu_cap` of `100`, and memory and swap of `256`.
 Running ad-hoc, manual perfomance tests, CPU